 Within the panel, users could build a filter combination, assign it a name, and save it as a custom filter for future reuse, directly addressing one of the core requirements from the PRD.

-The feature is currently in development.
-User testing across both concepts validated the direction: the categorized side panel with search, saveable custom filters, and the Favorited Filters shortcut consistently outperformed the existing experience on task speed, filter discoverability, and user confidence.
+The categorized panel with search and saveable filters consistently outperformed the existing experience on task speed, filter discoverability, and user confidence during testing.